- Start Your Journey

 Music therapy is a complementary treatment approach that uses music interventions to address the physical, emotional, cognitive, and social needs of individuals who are struggling with substance abuse or mental health disorders.
-It is an evidence-based practice that has been shown to be effective in reducing symptoms of anxiety, depression, and stress.
+It is an evidence-based practice that is effective in reducing symptoms of anxiety, depression, and stress.

 What is Music Therapy?

 Music therapy is a clinical intervention that involves using music as a tool to help clients achieve therapeutic goals.
 The music therapist works with the client to identify specific areas of need, such as reducing stress, improving mood, or increasing social interaction.
 The therapist then designs a personalized music-based intervention to address those needs.

 Music therapy offers a multitude of advantages for individuals dealing with addiction or mental health issues, including: